benkeen/generatedata/README.md

 [![Build Status](https://travis-ci.com/benkeen/generatedata.svg?branch=master)](https://travis-ci.com/benkeen/generatedata)
 [![Coverage Status](https://coveralls.io/repos/github/benkeen/generatedata/badge.svg?branch=master)](https://coveralls.io/github/benkeen/generatedata?branch=master)

-> [Sept 2021] Coming towards the end of the v4 Beta at last!
-Beta site: https://site.generatedata4.com
-> The current production site (generatedata.com) has now been copied to generatedata3.com and will soon be replaced
-> by the new script.
-We'll make the appropriate notifications on the website.
+> [Sept 18, 2021] Form Tools 4 is now live! https://generatedata.com - For the next few days I'm going to be monitoring the prod site to make sure everything's working as expected and there aren't any major problems.
+Then I'll start working on documentation and creating an downloadable version of the script for easy use.
+The README doc below is for the old v3 script.
+That'll be updated soon, stay tuned.

-This is the repo for the downloadable version of [generatedata.com](http://www.generatedata.com).
+This is the repo for the downloadable version of [generatedata.com](https://generatedata.com).
 The script is essentially an *engine* to generate any sort of random data in any format.
 It currently comes with 30 or so *Data Types* (types of data it generates), 8 *Export Types* (formats for the data), plus around 30 data sets for specific countries (city names, regions etc).
 But more importantly it can be extended in any way you want.
 Check out